kiteco/vscode-plugin/README.md

 ### Commands

-Kite comes with sevaral commands that you can run from VS Code's command palette.
+Kite comes with several commands that you can run from VS Code's command palette.

 |Command|Description|
 |:---|:---|